alex/what-happens-when/README.rst

     Target MAC: FF:FF:FF:FF:FF:FF (Broadcast)
     Target IP: target.ip.goes.here

-Depending on what type of hardware we have between us and the router:
+Depending on what type of hardware is between the computer and the router:

 Directly connected:

-* If we are directly connected to the router the router will respond with an ``ARP Reply`` (see below)
+* If the computer is directly connected to the router the router responds with an ``ARP Reply`` (see below)

 Hub:

-* If we are connected to a HUB the HUB will broadcast the ARP request out all other ports of the HUB.
+* If the computer is connected to a hub the hub will broadcast the ARP request out all other ports.
 If the router is connected on the same "wire" it will respond with an ``ARP Reply`` (see below).

 Switch:

-* If we are connected to a switch it will check it's local CAM/MAC table to see which port has the MAC address we are looking for.
+* If the computer is connected to a switch the switch will check it's local CAM/MAC table to see which port has the MAC address we are looking for.
 If the switch has no entry for the MAC address it will rebroadcast the ARP request to all other ports.

 * If the switch has an entry in the MAC/CAM table it will send the ARP request